graceo246/Covid-19-Python-EDA/README.md

 ## Questions for Analysis
-1. What is the global recovery rate? recovered/total cases
+1. What is the global recovery rate? recovered/total cases?

 2. How does the death to recovery rate vary across different countries/countinents?
 Do countries with more tests per million population have better recovery rates?